raghavmathur0505/Machine-Learning-Models/Comparison of Performance of Classifiers/Readme.txt

 4) Trained the classifiers using different set of parameters

-5) Compared performance of different classifiers using Accuracy and Other performance metrics
+5) Compared performance of different classifiers using Accuracy and Other performance metrics (Cross validation, ROC, Precison , Recall)

 ---------------------------------------------------------------------------------------------